JWST ETC MIRI Target Acquisition

 The ETC allows the user to perform TA calculations for all MIRI modes for which a TA capability is currently supported:

 TA is not currently supported for MIRI Imaging.

 The Instrument Setup tab has an acquisition mode option which is common to LRS Slit, MRS, and LRS Slitless; this is because the TA for these modes are operationally similar except that their subarrays are located in different regions on the detector.
 Separate options are listed for each of the coronagraphic masks.

 Four filters are available for all MIRI TA observations: F560W, F1000W, F1500W and a neutral density filter (FND).
-The filter can be chosen in the Filter drop-down in the Instrument Setup tab.
+The filter can be chosen in the Filter dropdown on the Instrument Setup tab.
 By default, the F560W filter is automatically selected for all acquisition modes.

-The Subarray, Readout pattern and exposure configuration (i.e. Groups, Integrations, Exposures) are specified in the Detector Setup tab.
+The Subarray, Readout pattern and exposure configuration (i.e., Groups per integration, Integrations per exposure, Exposures per specification) are specified on the Detector Setup tab.
 Each coronagraphic imaging mode uses its own unique detector subarray for both science and TA exposures, i.e., MASK1550, MASK1140, MASK1065 and MASKLYOT.
-For non-coronagraphic acquisition modes, a single drop-down menu lists the available subarrays, which includes FULL, BRIGHTSKY, SUB256, SUB128, SUB64 and SLITLESSPRISM.
-In order to easily distinguish which subarrays are available for each acquisition mode, the applicable modes are clearly indicated alongside the subarray within the drop-down.
+For non-coronagraphic acquisition modes, a single dropdown menu lists the available subarrays, which includes FULL, BRIGHTSKY, SUB256, SUB128, SUB64 and SLITLESSPRISM.
+In order to easily distinguish which subarrays are available for each acquisition mode, the applicable modes are clearly indicated alongside the subarray within the dropdown.

 Only the FULL and SLITLESSPRISM subarrays are currently supported for non-coronagraphic target acquisition.